Hunter (1984 American TV series): Filming locations

+Filming Locations: The Adams Hotel, Culver City, The Culver Hotel, Culver City, Hollywood and Highland Avenue intersection in Hollywood, California.

+Season 3, Episode 7: Any Second Now

+Filming Locations: The Adams Hotel, Culver City, The Culver Hotel, Culver City.

 Home media

 Anchor Bay Entertainment released the first three seasons of Hunter on Region 1 DVD between January 2005 and January 2006.
 Due to poor sales, no further seasons were released.

 On October 14, 2009, Mill Creek Entertainment was announced to have acquired the rights to several Stephen J. Cannell series, including Hunter.
 They subsequently re-released the first two seasons on DVD.

 On July 27, 2010, Mill Creek released Hunter - The Complete Series, a 28-disc collection featuring all 152 episodes of the series.

 On November 10, 2011, Mill Creek Entertainment released The Return of Hunter TV special on DVD in a four-pack.

 On November 12, 2015, Tiberius Film in Germany released Hunter - The Complete Series, a 42-disc collection featuring all 152 episodes of the series in a special edition case, complete with an episode guide and collector's cards.
 The same collection was released as a standard edition on May 4, 2017.
 These releases are encoded Region 2.

 Due to music rights issues, on both the Anchor Bay Entertainment and Mill Creek Home Entertainment, certain original songs throughout the series have been replaced with newer recordings.
 The German releases from Tiberius Film are complete and uncut, featuring the original broadcast soundtracks.

 On April 29, 2022, Visual Entertainment released Hunter - The Complete TV Series, a special collection featuring all 152 episodes of the series plus the TV movie The Return of Hunter.

+The 2000s reunion movies and revival episodes have yet to premiere on DVD.